MengyiG/MyAndroidAppDreamCatcher/README.md

 - swipe to delete entries of a dream.
 - swipe to delete a dream from dream list.

+---

+### Highlights

-### Tech stack - Kotlin, Safe Args, ItemTouchHelper, Room, View Model, Implicit Intent, SQLite.
+> Kotlin, Safe Args, ItemTouchHelper, Room, View Model, Implicit Intent, SQLite.

 - Created a DreamCatcher App in Kotlin, using the **Room framework** and **SQLite** so that users could add, update and delete dreams details and dream lists.
 - Used **implicit intents** to let users share dreams with other apps from the phone.